-7 Conclusion
+6 Conclusion

 The 2008/2009 financial crisis and the Covid-19 pandemic have reinforced the interest of policymakers and academics in the stabilizing role of fiscal policy, that is, its ability to act as a tool to promote economic growth and prevent an increase in unemployment.
 For many emerging countries, this issue has been a central part of the economic policy debate.
 Specifically, in the Brazilian case, this issue gained particular prominence after the 2022 presidential elections.
-In this context, knowing the likely effects of fiscal policy on economic activity is important both for economists and policymakers.
+In this context, knowing the likely effects of fiscal policy on economic activity and having good estimates of fiscal multipliers is important both for economists and policymakers.

-This study aims to contribute to the ongoing debate by analyzing the impacts of spending shocks on the Brazilian economy and examining whether government spending multipliers differ according to the type of spending.
-Specifically, we first estimate the effect of total primary spending and subsequently evaluate the effects of shocks from various components of spending, including personnel, social benefits, subsidies, investments, and costing.
-By comparing the fiscal impacts resulting from different government spending allocations, this study aims to enhance our understanding of the effects of fiscal policy in Brazil and provide guidance for public policy decisions.
+The proposal of this study is to contribute to this debate by analyzing the impacts of spending shocks on the Brazilian product and evaluating if the multipliers of government spending vary according to the type of expenditure.
+We initially estimated the effect of total primary expenditure and subsequently, the effect of shocks from other components of expenditure (spending on personnel, social benefits, subsidies, investments, and costing).

-Moreover, we address a gap in the existing literature by exploring the different frequencies available between fiscal data and GDP data.
-Specifically, we avoid any type of data aggregation and make use of all available information from monthly fiscal data.
+For this, we fill a gap in the literature on the subject and explore the different frequencies available between fiscal data and GDP data.
+That is, we will not make any type of aggregation and will use all the information available from the monthly data (which are the fiscal data).
 We estimate a vector autoregressive with mixed frequency (MIDAS-VAR), using monthly data from the Brazilian central government, from the first quarter of 1999 (1999T1) to the second quarter of 2017 (2017T2), and quarterly data of the gross domestic product (GDP) in the same period.
-The mixed frequency approach proposed by Ghysels et al. (2016) - MIDAS-VAR approach - offers several advantages, including the ability to employ all standard VAR tools for analysis in the context of mixed frequencies, which is particularly relevant to this study.
+The mixed frequency approach proposed by Ghysels - MIDAS-VAR approach - has many advantages.
+One of them, which is especially interesting for this problem, is the possibility of using all the standard tools of the VAR for analysis in the context of mixed frequencies.

 Estimates indicated that primary expenditure has little effect on output in the first and second years after the fiscal shock.
 The multipliers found were smaller than one, suggesting that there is no so-called Keynesian effect on the product.

 Among the expenditure components, the highlight was investment spending, which had a fiscal multiplier of less than 1 in all horizons.
+In general, it was not found that fiscal policy has a Keynesian effect, that is, a tax multiplier greater than one.